Jeff Bezos blasts into space on own rocket: ‘Best day ever!’

 “I got goose bumps,” said Angel Herrera of El Paso, who watched the launch from inside Van Horn High School, about 25 miles (40 kilometers) away.
 “The hair on the back of my neck stood up, just witnessing history.”

+“This ride is only for the wealthy,” pizza shop owner Jesus Ramirez said after watching the launch, adding that he hoped the venture would attract businesses to the town and provide opportunities for local companies.

-Blue Origin — founded by Bezos in 2000 in Kent, Washington, near Amazon’s Seattle headquarters — hasn’t revealed its price for a ride to space.
-Two more passenger flights are planned by year’s end, said Blue Origin CEO Bob Smith.
+Blue Origin — founded by Bezos in 2000 in Kent, Washington, near Amazon’s Seattle headquarters — hasn’t revealed its price for a ride to space but has lined up spots for other auction bidders.
+Ticket sales, including the auction, are approaching $100 million, Bezos said.
+Two more flights are planned by year’s end.

 The recycled rocket and capsule used Tuesday flew on the last two space demos, according to company officials.